-In response to these pressures we initiated our 'SWITCH Team', which provides short-term in-house Care at Home.
+In response to these pressures we initiated our "SWiTCH Team", which provides short-term in-house Care at Home.
 This provides early supported discharge out of hospital prior to the involvement of external care providers.
-The success of this team has been contingent on the continued expansion of LInCS, our locality based integrated model of care, which has created a robust multi-disciplinary way of working which sees the right health and care professionals engage with patients at the right time, in the right setting.
+The success of this team has been contingent on the continued expansion of LInCS, our locality based integrated model of care, which has created a robust multi-disciplinary way of working which sees the right profession engage with patients and services, at the right time, in the right setting.